adamzerner/vue-starter/README.md

 From his guide:

 > Tip — If you don’t yet have noteworthy customers, provide your product for free to people at well-known companies.
 Then place their company logos on your site if they wind up using you.

+### SSO

+You have to create and configure stuff in developer console for Google, Twitter and LinkedIn.
+Go to the corresponding Passport strategy packages to see some direction for how to do that.

+- For Twitter make sure you enable email access.
+- For LinkedIn you need to add the "Sign In with LinkedIn" product in order to have access to the users email.